The Stability of Residential Segregation and Black Home Devaluation

 - Homes owned by Black people are valued 23% lower than similar homes owned by Whites.15

 The United States’ racial caste is preserved by interacting systems that maintain poorer economic, health, and social outcomes for people of color.
-One such example is racial residential segregation, a system that distributes wealth to White people and, at the same time, restricts Black people’s wealth- building ability.20 Homeownership is the primary means through which Americans build wealth.20 Yet, wide-ranging, evolving, residential segregation mechanisms create separate living spaces for Blacks and Whites, so that Blacks are easy targets for economic predation, exploitation, and home devaluation, that continually impairs Black people’s ability to recover from historic wrongs.
-For example, the median wealth of White households is 13 times greater than that of the median wealth of Black households.20 Moreover, according to the Brookings Institute, homes in predominantly Black neighborhoods are valued, on average, $48,000 lower than comparable homes in predominantly White neighborhoods, accounting for $156 billion in cumulative losses for Black people.15 Indeed, these disparities can be attributed to a system that established and currently maintains racial segregation as a mechanism for the devaluation of Black people’s homes, rather than their current earnings.5,13 In this article, we provide an overview of these mechanisms and discuss their evolution from overt to covert means of Black people’s wealth restriction.
+One such example is racial residential segregation, a system that distributes wealth to White people and, at the same time, restricts Black people’s wealthbuilding ability.20 Homeownership is the primary means through which Americans build wealth.20 Yet, wide-ranging, evolving, residential segregation mechanisms create separate living spaces for Blacks and Whites, so that Blacks are easy targets for economic predation, exploitation, and home devaluation, which impairs Black people’s ability to recover from historic wrongs.
+For example, the median wealth of White people’s households is 13 times greater than that of the median wealth of Black people’s households.
+20 Moreover, according to the Brookings Institute, homes in predominantly Black neighborhoods are valued, on average, $48,000 lower than comparable homes in predominantly White neighborhoods, accounting for $156 billion in cumulative losses for Black people.15 Indeed, these disparities can be attributed to a system that established and currently maintains racial segregation as a mechanism for the devaluation of Black people.5,13 This existential devaluation is key to the maintenance of America’s racial caste.
+In this article, we provide an overview of residential segregation mechanisms and discuss their evolution from overt to covert means of Black people’s wealth restriction.

-This key mechanism of racial stratification, residential segregation, was historically enabled using overt legal tactics through the enactment of successive policies.
-After the abolition of slavery, policies such as: Black Codes, Jim Crow laws, racial covenants, and New Deal era laws established racial segregation.7,8,9 The enactment of Black Codes, oppressive laws restricting Black people’s freedom and exploiting their labor, immediately followed the abolition of slavery.
-These laws controlled the employment, earning power, voting abilities, literacy, and type of property that Black people could purchase.8 Specifically, Blacks were prevented from owning or renting farmland.8 After Black Codes were repealed, Jim Crow laws were enacted that enforced racial segregation from the 1880s through the 1960s, using the false narrative, “separate but equal”.18 The following language exemplifies language used to exclude Black people from White neighborhoods:
+Residential segregation was historically enabled using overt legal tactics through the enactment of successive policies.
+After the abolition of slavery, policies such as Black Codes, Jim Crow laws, racial covenants, and New Deal-era laws established racial segregation.7,8,9 The enactment of Black Codes, oppressive laws restricting Black people’s freedom and exploiting their labor, immediately followed the abolition of slavery.
+These laws controlled the employment, earning power, voting abilities, literacy, and type of property that Black people could purchase.8 For example, Black people were prevented from owning or renting farmland.8 After Black Codes were repealed, Jim Crow laws were enacted that enforced racial segregation from the 1880s through the 1960s, using the false narrative, “separate but equal”.18 The following language exemplifies language used to exclude Black people from White neighborhoods: